 ABOUT DIANA GARBER

-I am a licensed clinical social worker specialized in providing psychotherapy to adolescents and adults who are dealing with life stressors including depression, anxiety, relationship and family problems.
+I am a licensed clinical social worker specialized in providing psychotherapy to adults who are dealing with depression, anxiety, relationship problems, chronic illness and low self-esteem.

 I graduated from Northwestern University with a degree in Journalism and Psychology and from Brooklyn Law School before completing a Masters in Social Work at UCLA.
 Prior to completing my MSW, I was an Assistant District Attorney in Brooklyn, New York prosecuting misdemeanor and felony cases from arraignment to trial.